 Property Taxes Default Resolution Element Description.
-PAHAF funds may be used to pay past due property taxes.
+PAHAF funds may be used to pay past due property taxes only for 2022 and before.
 These are expenses that are for the purpose of preventing foreclosures and displacements of homeowners experiencing financial hardship for those that currently do not have a mortgage or have property taxes not in escrow.